Eyemo: Construction

 The Eyemo is a non-reflex camera: viewing while filming is through an optical viewfinder incorporated into the camera lid.
 Some models take one lens only.
 In 1929 there was the first three-port Eyemo, while the "spider model" features a rotating three-lens turret and a "focusing viewfinder" on the side opposite the optical viewfinder.
 Eyemos feature a 1½" diameter lens mount except the 71-k model, which is slightly different.

 Eyemos feature a built-in clockwork (spring wind) motor which, when wound by a ratchet key, can shoot about 20 seconds of film per winding at standard 24 fps (frames per second) speed, and also runs at speeds of four through 64 fps, depending on the model.
 The camera can be hand-cranked with a manual crank accessory.
 Several optional electric motors are available; some use DC battery power while others use household AC current.
 There is currently a synchronized motor available for sync sound filming, but no commercially available camera blimp to reduce the camera's noise.

 The Eyemo takes an internal load of 100 feet (30,5 m) of film, which lasts for slightly over one minute when filming at 24 fps.
 Some models also accept a 400 ft or 1000 ft magazine that is attached to the back, and can hold 4⅓ and 11 minutes of film respectively.
 When used with a 400 ft magazine, the Eyemo is cumbersome (but not impossible) to operate without the use of a tripod, while the use of a 1000-ft magazine requires tripod support.

 Some camera shops have modified Eyemos for reflex viewing, attached video taps and motors to them, and modified the proprietary lens mount to allow the camera to use different optics (such as lenses made for still Nikon cameras).

 Bell & Howell also built the successful 16 mm "Filmo" which became first available at the end of 1923.
 In the 1930s, this camera was marketed as a 'semi professional' camera while the Filmo 127 was introduced as an amateur camera using 8 mm film.

+Various government and military organizations used specialty motion picture cameras based on the eyemo mechanics for scientific tests and filming.
+One manufacturer being MultiData.
+NASA was a notable organization that used such cameras in one case for testing with lasers.